jakobhviid/BigDataCourseExercises/lectures/03/exercises.md

 3. Try typing text in the first terminal and hit enter
 4. Look at the second terminal.
 What happened?

+**Tasks:** Producing messages with Redpanda

+1. Open Redpanda
+2. Go to "Topics", then click on the "test" topic
+3. Click on "Messages" to see a list of all messages
+4. Click on "Actions" and then "Publish message"
+5. Select "value" and then write a message in the text field (make sure the type is "text")
+6. Publish the message.
+What happened?

 **Task:** Delete the two pods you just created (`kafka-producer` and `kafka-consumer`).

 <details>